Frequently asked questions

 • What do I do if I have a complaint?

-Most complaints can be resolved informally and, if your complaint relates to the operation of the Plan, you should raise this initially with Buck via SPP@buck.com.
-However, the Plan has a formal Internal Dispute Resolution Procedure (IDRP) for complaints that can’t be resolved in this way.
-If you would like to raise a complaint under the Plan’s IDRP, you should put your complaint in writing to the Pensions Manager at Sky Limited, Grant Way, Isleworth, Middlesex, TW7 5QD.
-You should explain your complaint, and include details of:
+Most complaints can be resolved informally and, if your complaint relates to the operation of the Plan, you should raise this initially with Gallagher via spp@ajg.com.
+However, the Plan has a formal Internal Dispute Resolution Procedure (‘IDRP’) for complaints that can’t be resolved in this way.
+If you would like to raise a complaint under the Plan’s IDRP, please refer to the IDRP Guide that is listed under the ‘Useful Documents’ tab on this page and then complete and submit the separate IDRP Application Form (also listed under the ‘Useful Documents’ tab on this page).

 • I am getting divorced; does this have any impact on my pension?